gvwilson/sensibleadventures/cloudherd/new.md

 "He's with us too, respected."
 Sergeant Dorbu cleared his throat.
 "May I asked, respected, what is---oh."
-The soldier blinked rapidly, then inhaled and bellowed, "Canaries---reeee... spect!" once again as Her Highness Princess Shudarga, formerly *tral-tralpa* of the six districts that made up the northern quarter of Gandan, now leader of the rebellion, slid down off the cloud onto the mounting platform.
+The soldier blinked rapidly, then inhaled and bellowed, "Canaries---reeee... spect!" once again as the most respected Princess Shudarga, formerly *tral-tralpa* of the six districts that made up the northern quarter of Gandan, now leader of the rebellion, slid down off the cloud onto the mounting platform.

 She was not much taller than Noxy, stocky and broad-shouldered like a stonemason.
 The golden thread in embroidered collar of office around